ABOUT THE PROGRAM

 PREREQUISITES

 This is a graduate program and therefore all students must already have at least a baccalaureate degree before applying to the program.
 No exceptions can be made to this policy for several reasons, including the fact that this is a requirement of the program’s accreditation.
+Otherwise, the program has wide latitude to admit students from disparate backgrounds and levels of experience.
+Students in USU’s graduate programs have typically included physicians, nurses, dentists, medical planners, veterinarians and health administrators, but a background in the health professions is not a requirement for matriculation into this program.

 In addition to students who take this coursework early or midway through their careers, students also enroll in our program who already possess significant academic credentials and an impressive amount of field experience in global health.
 We welcome these students into our program, too, as they add expertise, diversity, and valuable insight to class discussions, among many other benefits.
 Often these are highly motivated, fast-tracked individuals who smartly choose to “brush up” on global health material prior to assuming leadership positions at some of the highest levels of the DoD and other departments of the U.S. government.